tuconnaisyouknow/BadUSB_keyloggerInjector/README.md

 4. Go to your file page and click on RAW button;

-5. Copy the RAW page link and put it in the [keylogger.ino](https://github.com/tuconnaisyouknow/BadUSB_keyloggerInjector/blob/main/BadUSB_keylogger.ino) file;
+5. Copy the RAW page link and put it in the [.ino](https://github.com/tuconnaisyouknow/BadUSB_keyloggerInjector/blob/main/BadUSB_keylogger.ino) or [.txt](https://github.com/tuconnaisyouknow/BadUSB_keyloggerInjector/blob/main/BadUSB_keylogger.txt) file;
 ## One Drive
 1. Create a One Drive account [here](https://signup.live.com/signup);